babelouest/glewlwyd/docs/GETTING_STARTED.md

   - [Add or update additional properties for users and clients](#add-or-update-additional-properties-for-users-and-clients)
   - [Non-password authentication](#non-password-authentication)

-The installation comes with a default configuration that can be updated or overwritten via the administration page.
+The installation comes with a default configuration that can be updated or overwritten via the administration page or the configuration file.

 The default configuration uses Glewlwyd's database as backend for users and clients.
 The scopes `g_admin` and `g_profile` (for admin page and profile page) are configured for a session duration of 10 minutes.